Adoption

 Born a coal miner's daughter ... and, no, we're not talking about Loretta Lynn, although their beginnings may have been quite similar.
 The teenage mother was in love with a man who was married to someone else.
 But, don't think for a minute that this love-child was a mistake ...
 God had a plan for little Mary Louise Dugger-Stockwell born in a small room above the General Store in a coal mining town deep in a West Virginia mountain holler.

-On February 13, 1953, John and Mildred Bosch a 21-month old feisty little girl into their hearts and home; the adoption became final a year later, legally changing Mary Louise's name to Janet Lynn Bosch, forever erasing from history any and all ties to her biological family.
+On February 13, 1953, a 21-month old feisty little girl entered the hearts and home of John and Mildred Bosch.
+The adoption became final a year later, legally changing Mary Louise's name to Janet Lynn Bosch, hoping to forever erase from history any ties to her biological family.
 No longer a coal miner's daughter.
 No longer an orphan.
 No longer pitied.
 Adopted by loving parents who raised her to love and honor God through this journey called life.

-Through the years, Jan experienced the many faces of the adoption experience, which she shares openly for the benefit of others considering adoption.
+Over the years, I have experienced the many faces of the adoption journey, which I share openly for the benefit of others considering adoption.
 For instance:

-Her parents adopted another child, Danny, who became her non-biological brother.
+My parents adopted another child, Danny, who became my non-biological brother.

-After years of childlessness and unexpectedly becoming parents of 3 small children, Jan and her husband, Ron, adopted 2 pre-teen siblings with special needs.
-About a year later, they adopted a teenage, boy with special needs.
+After years of childlessness and unexpectedly becoming parents of 3 small children, my husband, Ron, and I adopted 2 pre-teen siblings with special needs.
+About a year later, we adopted a teenage boy with special needs.

-Unfortunately, when a 4th child was placed with the family, the placement failed (the young teen had multiple physical and emotional problems, which didn’t work well with the other 6 children).
+Unfortunately, when a 4th child was placed with our family, the placement failed (the young teen had multiple physical and emotional problems, which didn’t fit well with the other six children).

-Because their adopted children were considered special needs, they had ongoing experiences with social services, the foster care system, children’s homes, and adoption advocacy groups.
-Jan often spoke to prospective adoptive parents, sharing the challenges of adopting older and special needs children.
+Because our adopted children were considered special needs, we had ongoing experiences with social services, the foster care system, children’s homes, and adoption advocacy groups.
+I often spoke to prospective adoptive parents, sharing the challenges of adopting older and special needs children.

-As an adult, Jan searched for and was reunited with her biological mother and half-siblings and worked through some difficult and unexpected emotional challenges.
+As an adult, I searched for and was reunited with my biological mother and half-siblings and worked through some difficult and unexpected emotional challenges.

-Once their adopted children were older, they were reunited with their biological families.
-Jan shares the good, the bad, and the ugly of it all from the perspective of both an adoptee and an adoptive parent.
+Once our adopted children were older, they were reunited with their biological families.
+I openly share the good, the bad, and the ugly of it all from the perspective of both an adoptee and an adoptive parent.

-Jan put on her detective hat and searched for and was reunited with her full biological brother, from whom she was separated when she was placed for adoption decades earlier.
-He was adopted by a family and raised about 20 miles away from her; he led a very troubled life; and finally ...
+I put on my detective hat and searched for and was reunited with my full biological brother, from whom I was separated when placed for adoption decades earlier.
+He was adopted by a family and raised about 20 miles away from me; he led a very troubled life; and finally ...

-After years and years of searching for any information, she located her biological father's family.
-She learned more of the story, solving the final mystery that had gone unanswered for more than 60 years.
-With the exception of one half-sister just a few months Jan's senior, a face-to-face reunion with her paternal half-siblings has not happened, which is sad.
-She knows it's in God's hands.
+After years and years of searching for any information, I finally located my biological father's family.
+I learned more of the story, solving the final mystery that had gone unanswered for more than 60 years.
+With the exception of one half-sister, just a few months my senior, a face-to-face reunion with my paternal half-siblings has not happened, which is sad.
+I know it's in God's hands.

 Of course, there's much more to the adoption story.
-Jan has written fiction and non-fiction stories and testimonies unveiling the heart of adoption from her many experiences as both an adoptee and an adoptive parent.
-Some of the stories can be found below as she experienced a myriad of miracles and heartaches, victories, and failures related to adoption.
-It is from her experience that she can candidly share with prospective adoptive parents about the challenges they will face as they enter into this unique relationship with a child desperate for their love.
+I have written fiction and non-fiction stories and testimonies unveiling the heart of adoption through many experiences as both an adoptee and an adoptive parent.
+Some of the stories can be found below, as I experienced a myriad of miracles, heartaches, victories, and failures related to adoption.
+It is from my experience that I can candidly share with prospective adoptive parents about the challenges they will likely face as they enter into this unique relationship with a child desperate for their love but hesitant to trust them.

-Jan wants every adoptive parent (including those in the beginning stages of considering the challenge) to understand that the adoption experience was birthed in the heart of God long before they reached out to love a parentless child as their own.
-As Christians, we are adopted into the family of God through our relationship with Jesus Christ, and it is faith in Him that enabled Jan and her husband to embrace their children, both biological and adopted, with equal measures of love and compassion.
+I want every adoptive parent (including those in the beginning stages of considering adoption) to understand that the adoption experience was birthed in the heart of God long before anyone ever reached out to love a parentless child as their own.
+As Christians, we are adopted into the family of God through our relationship with Jesus Christ, and it is faith in Him that enabled us to embrace our children, both biological and adopted, with equal measures of love, mercy, and compassion.

-To learn more or to talk to Jan about sharing with your adoption group or organization, please leave a message.
-She will be thrilled to open her heart to your friends, family, and colleagues to share the realistic expectations and challenges that go along with adoption.
+To learn more, please leave a message.
+I'll be thrilled to open my heart to share the realistic expectations and challenges that go along with adoption.

 "See what kind of love the Father has given to us, that we should be called children of God; and so we are."